 - Pineal region tumour

 - Surgery is usually the first line treatment for brain tumors.
 Tumours are removed to the maximal extent using advanced equipment such as image-guidance systems, neurophysiological monitoring, intra-operative ultrasound and immunofluorosence-guided surgery.
 The Walton Centre is also one of three providers nationally with intraoperative MRI, which improve patient outcomes, reduces the need for repeated surgery and reduces infection risk.

 - Awake surgery with intra-operative mapping of language, motor and sensory function is also used for selected patients.

 - When tumor resection is not possible, biopsy is used to make the diagnosis.
 Our neurosurgeons also have expertise in sterotactic radiosurgery using the Novalis TX machine located on-site at the Clatterbridge Cancer Centre in Liverpool.

 The Walton Centre works collaboratively with dedicated clinical oncologists and clinical nurse specialists from the Clatterbridge Cancer Centre and the North Wales Cancer Treatment Centre to provide oncology therapies such as radiotherapy and chemotherapy for patients with brain and central nervous system tumours.
-Patients with primary?central nervous?system lymphoma are treated jointly by haematologists at Liverpool University Foundation Trust.
+Patients with primary central nervous system lymphoma are treated jointly by haematologists at Liverpool University Hospitals NHS Foundation Trust.